The Word Panic Originates From the Greek God Pan

 The word Panic, Panikos in Greek, meaning a sudden sensation of fear, overwhelming anxiety or agitation; a feeling so strong as to often block out reasonable and logical behavior, is derived from Pan, the name of the Greek god of shepherds, woodlands and meadows.

-Pan, an impish little fellow, a satyr who has a body half man, half goat and an erotic nature, is usually depicted with horns and carrying panpipes.
+Pan, an impish little fellow, a satyr who has a body half man, half goat is usually depicted with horns and carrying panpipes.

 Pan liked nothing more, than to spend his days frolicking in the green pastures, lush forests and fast flowing rivers of Acardia his homeland.